boltops-tools/lono/docs/_docs/existing-templates.md

 You will see that lono adds the configset to the CloudFormation template for you.

+## Cleanup

+To clean up and delete the stack, you can use the [lono cfn delete](https://lono.cloud/reference/lono-cfn-delete/) command:

+    lono cfn delete demo

 ## Summary

 We went through a few lono commands with an existing template.
 If you have existing templates that you would like to use, the `--source` option provides an excellent way to get started.